 This tutorial aims to give you the tools to create your OpenMatch and use it with Arbitrium (Edgegap's solution).
 Like a wise man once said: "Keep it stupid simple."
 In this tutorial, we will not go in-depth about performances.
 This code will not be ready for production purposes.
 However, you should be able to create your production-ready Open Match!

-At the end of this tutorial you will have built 3 components (Director, Front End, Match function) that will run on an local Open Match environment.
-You will be able to create/get/delete tickets from HTTP request.
+At the end of this tutorial, you will have built 3 components (Director, Front End, Match function) that will run on a local Open Match environment.
+You will be able to create, get and delete tickets using HTTP requests.
 Your Matchmaker will match players together and automatically deploy servers on Arbitrium.

 - Basic knowledge about Open Match

 - Install Docker

 - Having a local Kubernetes ecosystem available (Docker Desktop includes a standalone Kubernetes server and client)

 - Install Open Match

 - Create your Match Function

 Do you have any problems?
 Take a look here!